 Provide an integral, quality education.

 Marianist schools will promote quality education of the whole person, providing a coherent curricula and a well-formed professional staff and administration equipped with adequate supplies and finances.
 Marianist schools will develop respect for the dignity of the person who has interior spirit and self-knowledge.
 In addition, Marianist schools will develop in the students a concern for global and local issues of culture, ecology, and technology and they will foster a diverse faculty, staff, and student body while continuing to offer Mary as a model of integrity in relation to the realities of the world.

 Marianist schools will create a favorable environment for education by helping to cultivate interpersonal relationships characterized by openness, respect, integrity, and dialogue.
 They will form an educational community characterized by collaborative structures and processes and one which expresses authority as a loving and dedicated service.
 In addition, Marianist schools will influence others by exhibiting the Marian traits of openness, hospitality, graciousness and faith.

-Marianist schools will promote a missionary spirit and educate for solidarity as well as justice and peace.
-They will attend to the poor, promote the dignity and rights of women, encourage the formation of Christian service groups, announce justice and denounce oppression.
+Marianist schools will promote a missionary spirit and educate for solidarity as well as justice, peace, and integrity of creation.
+They will attend to the poor, promote the dignity and rights of all for the common good, encourage the formation of Christian service groups, announce justice and denounce oppression.